Experimental Mechanized Force: Battle of Beresford Bridge

 In the autumn of 1934, Burnett-Stuart, now general officer commanding (GOC) Aldershot Command, judged the Mobile Force to have neglected supply and devised an exercise to challenge the force.
 Several objectives behind enemy lines near Amesbury were to be raided and the Mobile Force was to be ready to fight a battle after the raids.
 The exercise required a long approach march from an assembly area and the crossing of a defended obstacle, the Kennet and Avon Canal.
-The exercise was to begin at 2:00 a.m. on 19 September against the 1st Infantry Division (Major-General John Kennedy), which left only four hours of darkness, insufficient for the move to be completed before daybreak.
+The exercise was to begin at 2:00 a.m. on 19 September against the 1st Infantry Division (Major-General John Kennedy), that left only four hours of darkness, insufficient for the move to be completed before daybreak.
 Lindsay had no command staff and several members of the Tank Brigade and the 7th Infantry Brigade staffs were at odds.
 (Note: Lindsay was distracted by a family illness and his staff was composed of the two brigade staffs, in which his Brigade major of the infantry brigade, Captain (Brevet-Major) Robert Bridgeman did not get on with Hobart or Hobart's Brigade major, Lieutenant John Crocker.)
 The first plan was for an advance on a wide front with mixed units of armoured cars, light tanks, motorised infantry and the Vickers Medium Tanks.
 The faster vehicles would arrive at the canal and seize crossings for the medium tanks to cross as they arrived.
 The raids would begin at dawn on the next day; Hobart rejected plan because it required the division of the Tank Brigade into mixed columns.

 The Mobile Force planned a wide flank move at night, around rather than through the enemy, then a daytime lay-up for maintenance, followed by the raids on day three.
 Burnett-Stuart had doubts about the plan because of its supply implications and the plan was revised for the 7th Infantry Brigade to capture the canal crossings on day one, the Tank Brigade to cross that night and the plans for the raids to be decided later.
 The Mobile Force began its advance from Gloucester, west of the River Severn, to break through the defenders' positions at Hungerford.
 The infantry brigade made a 50 mi night move across the front of the defenders and captured easily the crossings.
 The infantry brigade was bombed while waiting for the Tank Brigade to move during the night.
 When the tanks arrived, the element of surprise was gone and the Mobile Force faced powerful opposition.
-During the afternoon of 20 September, umpires judged that the Mobile Force was compelled to retire by air attack; Kennedy sent out armoured cars and his cavalry sortied to the north, planting mines and blocking roads, which made the retreat of the Mobile Force most difficult.
+During the afternoon of 20 September, umpires judged that the Mobile Force was compelled to retire by air attack; Kennedy sent out armoured cars and his cavalry sortied to the north, planting mines and blocking roads that made the retreat of the Mobile Force most difficult.
 Despite the partiality of the umpires, the Mobile Force split up and managed to retreat, bypassing many of the obstacles.